REGISTRATION SPEAKERS PROGRAM FAQ

 The fee for the afterparty is 500 CZK.

-Cold snacks buffet and several drinks will be covered by PROJECTMAN s.r.o., this year's afterparty sponsor.
+Cold snacks buffet and several drinks will be covered, this year's afterparty sponsor.
 Food a la carte to be paid by guests themselves as well as drinsks after we spend the given budget.

 What language will the conference be in?